-The following key economic factors played a role in the 2018 budget.
+The following key economic factors played a role in the 2019 budget.

-- The historical 10-year average weather-normalized load (energy) growth rate is approximately 0.1%/year.
-Load is expected to grow at a rate of 0.6% annually for the next 10 years for Power Agency based on current economic projections and anticipated improvements in end-use energy efficiency. - Market prices for steam coal rebounded from very low levels but are expected to increase modestly during the forecasted period. - Natural Gas prices are expected to remain flat or rise slightly in the near and mid-term.
+- The historical 10-year average weather-normalized load (energy) growth rate is approximately 0.2%/year.
+Load is expected to grow at a rate of 0.4% annually for the next 10 years for Power Agency based on current economic projections and anticipated improvements in end-use energy efficiency. - Market prices for steam coal are expected to stay flat to lower due to weaker demand and low gas prices. - Natural Gas prices are expected to remain flat with some seasonal volatility as supply and demand both expand.
 Long term prices are expected to increase comparable with inflation.

-Budget Highlights for 2018
+Budget Highlights for 2019

-- Forecasts no change in wholesale rates for the years 2018-2021; the actual rate change will be considered at the Spring 2018 Rate Committee Meeting. - Collection through rates of \$71,505,000 for debt principal due January 1, 2019. - Anticipates scheduled refueling outages for Catawba Unit 1 and Unit 2, McGuire Unit 2. - Projects that a total \$28,125,000 will be spent on capital additions at the Catawba plant funded from bonds.
+- Forecasts no change in wholesale rates for the years 2019-2020; the actual rate change will be considered at the Spring 2019 Rate Committee Meeting. - Collection through rates of \$41,410,000 for debt principal due January 1, 2020. - Anticipates scheduled refueling outages for Catawba 2 and McGuire Unit 1. - Projects that a total \$18,684,000 will be spent on capital additions at the Catawba plant funded from bonds. - Projected average annual load growth over 10 years is 0.6% for both energy and OP demand.